The 7 Financial Ratios That Quietly Decide Whether You’ll Feel Calm About Money — or Constantly Stressed

 Where small adjustments can dramatically improve peace of mind

-And if you still wondering about the formula, get a certified consultant to walk it thru with you.
+And if you’re still wondering about the formula, get a certified consultant to walk it through with you.